Luann de Lesseps Wants Jill Zarin To Return To The ‘RHONY’ Cast, But Ramona Singer Hints She Doesn’t

-Jill Zarin has faced rumors of a Real Housewives of New York City return ever since she was left out of the Season 4 cast but unfortunately, when it comes to her future on the Bravo TV reality series, not everyone wants to see her back on the show.
+Jill Zarin has faced rumors of a return to The Real Housewives of New York City ever since she was left out of the Season 4 cast.
+Unfortunately, when it comes to her future on the Bravo TV reality series, not everyone wants to see her back on the show.

-According to a November 17 report from Us Weekly magazine, Zarin was a featured guest during this past weekend’s BravoCon fan festival but after appearing alongside a number of other original cast members of the Real Housewives franchise, she was targeted by her former co-star and friend, Ramona Singer.
+According to a November 17 report from Us Weekly magazine, Zarin was a featured guest during this past weekend’s BravoCon fan festival.
+After appearing alongside a number of other original cast members of The Real Housewives franchise, she was targeted by her former co-star and friend, Ramona Singer.

-After Luann de Lesseps confirmed that viewers of The Real Housewives of New York City would be seeing Zarin on the upcoming episodes of Season 12, which is expected to air on Bravo TV sometime next year, and said that she would like to see Zarin brought back to the series, Singer made it clear that she did not agree with her co-star’s sentiments.
+Luann de Lesseps confirmed that viewers of The Real Housewives of New York City would be seeing Zarin on upcoming episodes of Season 12, which is expected to air on Bravo TV sometime next year.
+She went on to say that she would like to see Zarin brought back to the series.
+However, Singer made it clear that she did not agree with her co-star’s sentiments.

 “You’re going to see a little bit of [Jill] on the show.
 For me, I would bring back Jill,” de Lesseps told the audience.